A New and Better Way to Restore Knee Function and Relieve the Pain of Kneecap Arthritis and Wear

 - Male gender

-Patellofemoral replacement ("kneecap replacement", patellofemoral arthroplasty) is one type of minimally invasive knee surgery.
-The parts (components) are very small compared to a standard total knee replacement.
+Patellofemoral Replacement: Patellofemoral replacement, often called kneecap replacement or patellofemoral arthroplasty, is one type of minimally invasive knee surgery.
+The parts are very small compared to a standard total knee replacement.

-Note : the much greater size of the components which means a larger portion of the normal knee is sacrificed with greater operative risks and a less natural feeling function.
-If a total knee operation fails or you experience a complication,the solutions in most cases are more complicated than with a patellofemoral replacement.
+Standard Total Knee Replacement: The greater size of the components means a larger portion of the normal knee is sacrificed with greater operative risks and a less natural-feeling function.
+If a total knee operation fails or you experience a complication, the solutions in most cases are more complicated than with a patellofemoral replacement.

-At the Center, patients come from across the United States and the World to seek additional opinions.
-To get the most out of your visit and achieve proper treatment, you must do the following :
+At the Rubin Institute's Joint Center for Preservation and Replacement, patients come from across the United States and the world to seek additional opinions.
+To get the most out of your visit and achieve proper treatment, you must do the following:

 - Request a copy of your operative reports and medical records from your previous physician.

-- Write a concise history of your problem and it's treatment
+- Write a concise history of your problem and treatment.